 Topsoil has many important jobs.
 We rely on topsoil to grow 95% of our food.
 Soil also filters water, removing impurities and preventing distillates from getting into our groundwater.

-Sadly, due to factors like climate change, poor land management practices, and excessive tillage, we lose 24 billion tons of loose soil every year.
+Due to factors like poor land management practices, and excessive tillage, we lose 24 billion tons of loose soil every year.

 While plenty of topsoil erosion occurs on flat ground, when positioned on a hill, soil erosion can be rapidly sped up.
 The effects of this can be devastating to an ecosystem.
 Preventing soil erosion on a slope or hill is an important aspect of soil quality preservation and goes beyond pure aesthetics.